A169 road: Route

 From here downhill is the steep 1 in 5 (20% gradient) of Blue Bank which has an escape route on the northbound side as you go downhill and high friction surface tarmac to aid in braking.
-At the bottom of Blue Bank is the turn for Grosmont and the route is mostly downhill from here with some gentle gradients and some steeper as you descend into the village of Sleights.
-At the bottom of the valley you cross the River Esk and the Middlesbrough to Whitby Railway line across Sleights Bridge.
+At the bottom of Blue Bank is another the turn for Grosmontand the route is mostly downhill from here with some gentle gradients and some steeper as you descend into the village of Sleights.
+At the bottom of the valley you cross the Esk Valley railway line and the River Esk on Sleights Bridge.
 This bridge was built in 1937 to replace a bridge that was swept away in the flood of 1930.

 Immediately after the bridge is the east turn for the B1410 into Ruswarp, then it is up out of the valley on a much gentler climb until the road reaches a roundabout junction with the A171.
-Eastwards it is 3 mi into Whitby and westwards it is 29 mi to Middlesbrough.
+Eastwards it is 3 mi into Whitby town centre and westwards it is 29 mi to Middlesbrough.